ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-development-overview.md

 ```

-This will create an add-on named Amazing Add-On in your `system/user/addons` folder with a file structure like below:
+This will create an add-on named Amazing Add-On in your `system/user/addons` folder with a skeleton file structure like below:

 ```
 amazing_add_on/
-┣ Module/
-┃ ┣ Actions/
-┃ ┃ ┗ ExampleAction.php
-┃ ┗ Tags/
-┃   ┗ ExampleTag.php
 ┣ language/
 ┃ ┣ english/
 ┃ ┃ ┣ amazing_add_on_lang.php